 Some of the side effects of PUVA treatment include nausea, burning sensation, redness of the skin, and headaches.
 The more recent the hair loss the better chance of PUVA therapy regrowing hair.
 This treatment procedure will take up to 6 weeks with 2 to 3 sessions each week.

-By far the most popular surgical procedure for treating hair loss is hair transplantation.
+The most popular surgical procedure for treating hair loss is hair transplantation.
 This procedure involves relocating hair follicles from one area of the body to the balding spots.
 The hair transplant procedure usually only takes 1 day to finish.